WATCH: Vince Carter Explains Why He Mentored Younger Players

 Carter told Wade:

-The 22-year veteran has had a successful transtion to life after basketball as well.
+The 22-year veteran has had a successful transition to life after basketball as well.
 Carter was inducted into the Basketball Hall of Fame in 2024.
 He has also worked for ESPN and as an analyst for both the Brooklyn Nets and the Atlanta Hawks.
 Carter was also part of a group that purchased a minority stake in the NFL's Buffalo Bills.